decant09/bokeh/README.md

 The kanban can viewed [here](https://github.com/users/decant09/projects/7/views/1) on the GitHub Projects Page.
 #### Wireframes
 Wireframes were created for the website layout.
 The layout is the same across different device screen sizes with the exception of the post list page.
-On small screen sizes the posts are in displayed in a single column as opposed to three columns on larger devices.
+On small screen sizes the posts are displayed in a single column as opposed to three columns on larger devices.
 The navigation links are also compressed into a dropdown menu on small screen sizes.
 I have included a mobile wireframe to show these representations.
 <details>
 <summary>Landing Page</summary>
 <img src="static/images/readme/wireframes/landing_page.png">